zavalalabs/zavalalabs.github.io/_posts/2026-04-01-EV-Charging-Optimization-in-Colorado.md

 This is not a fluke or a bad cable.
 It's a known compatibility issue between how certain EA station firmware negotiates the charging session and the Solterra's charging protocol.
 The session starts, the car and charger handshake, and somewhere in that negotiation the power delivery gets capped far below what either the car or the charger is capable of.
 Subaru has been aware of this.
 The fix has been slow to arrive.

 > **The practical lesson:** any time you plug into an EA station with a Solterra, watch the charging rate on your dash for the first two minutes.
-If it's showing under 20 kW on a DCFC pedestal, unplug and try a different stall — or leave and find another network.
+If it's showing under 20 kW on a DCFC pedestal, unplug and try a different stall, or leave and find another network.
 Do not assume the session will speed up.
 In my experience, if it starts slow, it stays slow.

-### The Charger-Hopping Incident: May 17, 2025 — Walmart Longmont
+### The Charger-Hopping Incident: May 17, 2025, Walmart Longmont

 This one is its own category of frustrating.
 On May 17, 2025, I pulled into the Walmart Longmont EA station and tried four separate pedestals in the span of about eight minutes.
 All four sessions aborted within 1–2 minutes of starting.